Lynmorphlabs/boldr-insight-engine/README.md

 3. Product and marketing intelligence
 4. External market sentiment benchmarking

-The goal is not to build a chatbot.
-The goal is to turn every customer question into reusable operational knowledge and marketing signal.
+This is not a customer-facing chatbot.
+It is a self-improving intelligence workflow that turns customer questions into approved replies, reusable KB entries, and product/marketing signals.

 ---